Noah Nordheimer / Chairman of the Board

-Alvin J. Nichols / Executive Vice President
+Alvin J. Nichols / Board Member

 Alvin Nichols is an expert and passionate driver of excellence in corporate governance, public policy, business strategies execution, and organizational performance management.

-He is recognized as a builder of partnerships, and successfully leading transformational community investment, economic development and human service initiatives.
+He is recognized as a builder of partnerships, and successfully leading transformational community investment, economic development, and human service initiatives.
 Alvin has served two governors as a trustee of three different state commissions, including the Port of Baltimore, among the Nation’s top 10 ports.
 His hands-on leadership helped forge a groundbreaking $1.3 Billion Public-Private Partnership that positioned Baltimore as one of only two U.S. East Coast ports able to handle the new Super-Post-Panamax cargo ships traveling through the rebuilt Panama Canal.

 As Director of Fannie Mae’s Washington Partnership Office, Alvin was named “Loaned Executive” to Howard University, charged with leading the 150-block Howard University, Fannie Mae, LeDroit park initiative. the extraordinary success of the LeDroit Park Initiative was hailed locally and nationally as

 a groundbreaking example of the power of community and institutional partnership in leading neighborhood revitalization.
-LeDroit park’s success was chronicled in the Federal Reserve Bank MarketWise Magazine, and featured in the New York times, other media and special interest publications.
+LeDroit park’s success was chronicled in the Federal Reserve Bank MarketWise Magazine and featured in the New York Times, other media and special interest publications.

-Alvin has a lifelong commitment to active community engagement, currently serving on the BB&T Bank Suburban Maryland Advisory Board and as Chair of the Board of Volunteers of America Chesapeake (VOAC), which annually serves more than 16,000 of the most vulnerable men, women and children in Maryland, Virginia and Washington, DC.
+Alvin has a lifelong commitment to active community engagement, currently serving on the BB&T Bank Suburban Maryland Advisory Board and as Chair of the Board of Volunteers of America Chesapeake (VOAC), which annually serves more than 16,000 of the most vulnerable men, women, and children in Maryland, Virginia, and Washington, DC.
 VOAC’s services include residential Substance Abuse Treatment centers, Permanent Supportive Housing for individuals with intellectual disabilities and a new innovative Residential Reentry Center for individuals being released from federal incarceration.

 Alvin holds a Master’s Degree in Public Administration, from American University, in Washington, DC, and a Bachelor’s degree in Urban and Environmental Studies, from Case Western Reserve University, in Cleveland, Ohio.